gosia-b/spotify-etl-airflow/README.md

 - operator `transform` creates a file `data.pkl` which is used by operator `load`

 # Further work
-The created database table contains IDs of tracks, albums, artists and playlists.
+The created database table contains IDs of tracks, albums, and artists.
 This allows to gather data from other API endpoints like Get Track or Get Artist to do interesting analyses.

 # Reference
 Based on videos [1](https://www.youtube.com/watch?v=dvviIUKwH7o), [2](https://www.youtube.com/watch?v=X-phMpEp6Gs),